-Orkin technicians are trained to help manage pharaoh ants and similar pests.
-Since every building or home is different, your Orkin technician will design a unique ant treatment program for your situation.
+Orkin Pros are trained to help manage pharaoh ants and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique ant treatment program for your situation.

 Keeping ants out of homes and buildings is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.
 Orkin can provide the right solution to keep ants in their place...out of your home, or business.

 Size: Pharaoh ants are very small—about 2 mm long.

 Color: They have light yellow bodies with red and black markings on the abdomen.

 Pharaoh ants can take advantage of artificial heating in buildings to survive the winter.
 Infestations commonly occur in food service areas.
 They will nest in well-protected and hidden areas throughout a structure, but they can also nest outdoors in lawns or gardens in warm climates.

 These ants can build nests in walls, cabinet voids, behind baseboards, refrigerator insulation, the hollows of curtain rods, the folds of clothes, sheets and paper and other undisturbed dark spaces.
 A colony of pharaoh ants will scatter if a toxic substance disturbs it, creating multiple problems where there had been only one.

 In controlling pharaoh ants, it is often advisable to seek professional help.

 Pharaoh ants eat food of all types, but especially sweets.
 They will also eat other insects.

 Reproduction & Life Cycle